alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 4.md

 ## Objective

-In this lab, you’ll be enabling app-to-app account linking.
-This will allow you to enable and disable your skill from within your web app.
+In this lab, we’ll be enabling app-to-app account linking.
+This will allow us to enable and disable your skill from within your web app.
 To do this, we’ll go through the following sections:

--	Update your web app code
+-	Update the web app code
--	Update your backend code
+-	Update the backend code
--	Update your Alexa Skill
+-	Update the Alexa Skill
--	Update your Cognito User Pool
+-	Update the Cognito User Pool
 -	Test your solution

 ## Lab Details